 5. Teamwork: We are stronger when we work together.

 6. Fun: We enjoy and celebrate what we do!

 Each year, FIRST LEGO introduces a new theme that relates to the project challenge.
-The project allows RoboThinkers to brainstorm on a solution to a real-world problem based on the challenge guidelines.
+The project allows RoboThinkers to brainstorm a solution to a real-world problem based on the challenge guidelines.
 By learning about the topic and identifying a problem, RoboThinkers can collaborate on creating a new solution or simply modifying an existing one.
-This year, we have to create a solution to a problem within the human water cycle.
-We are creating a solution for people in poor third world nations to easily transport clean water back to their community.
+This year, we have to create a solution to a problem that pertains to energy.
+The team will present their findings and solution to judges during the competition.

 Click here to register a student for our FLL robotics team.